Junior doctor contracts

 On Wednesday 5 October the first group of our junior doctor colleagues will be moved on to the new contract.
 While industrial action is suspended, there is still action to be taken locally.

-Trusts are under no obligation to act on the Government’s recommendation to use the 2016 contract.
+Trusts are under no obligation to act on the Government's recommendation to use the 2016 contract.
 They are not compelled to move trainees onto the 2016 contract.
 The 2002 contract is a valid, nationally negotiated alternative.
 We have written to all NHS Trust chief executives requesting that they pause the introduction of the new contract.

 If Trusts do decide to move over to the new contract it is vital they comply will the terms in full and that the BMA holds them to this.
 Trusts which don't do so are immediately in breach of contract and could be subject to legal proceedings.
 Notably, Trusts must individually have performed an equalities impact assessment and the contract cannot be introduced without one.